NoppesTheFolf/E621Client/README.md

     .Build();
 ```

-`E621Client` instances can be disposed of, but you generally shouldn't do this.
-It uses a `HttpClient` behind the screens which gets disposed when you dispose the associated `E621Client`.
+`IE621Client` instances can be disposed of, but you generally want to treat an `IE621Client` instance as a singleton.
+It uses a `HttpClient` behind the scenes which gets disposed when you dispose the associated `IE621Client`.
 You can read more about why that's bad at _[You're using HttpClient wrong and it is destabilizing your software](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)_ if you're interested.

 ## Authentication